thegibbsproject/octopus/README.md

 Authors information:

-Nathan Sombra Evangelista is a Ph.D. student in Chemical Engineering at Federal University of Ceara (Fortaleza, Ceara, Brazil)
+Nathan Sombra Evangelista is a Ph.D. student in Chemical Engineering at the Federal University of Ceara (Fortaleza, Ceara, Brazil)

-Frederico Ribeiro do Carmo is an Adjunct Professor at Federal Rural University of the Semi-Arid (Angicos, Rio Grande do Norte, Brazil)
+Frederico Ribeiro do Carmo is an Adjunct Professor at the Federal Rural University of the Semi-Arid (Angicos, Rio Grande do Norte, Brazil)

 Suggestions or bug reports should be addressed to: thegibbsproject@gmail.com

 OCTOPUS is a useful tool for chemical engineers, chemists, physicists and others scientific professionals.
-Its simplicity of use makes it a powerful tool for teaching and learning about predictive methods for various physical and chemical properties of organic molecular compounds.
-Especially for methods based on the Corresponding States Principle and the Group Contribution concept.
-The following properties can be estimated by OCTOPUS:
+Its simplicity of use makes it a powerful tool for estimating various physical and chemical properties of organic molecular compounds.
+The following properties are covered in the latest version of OCTOPUS.

 - density of liquids
 - viscosity of gases